lorenzodiaz2/Cybersecurity_Lab/home.md

 > Note that at this moment we are only interested in ensuring that in the *auth.log* file there are new entries relating to the attempted authentication, to ensure that if we inject some code it will be executed.

-At this point, if we return to the *auth.log* file, we can see new entries related to attempted SSH authentications; specifically, in the second authentication, the username, which would be `<?php system($_GET['cmd']); ?>`, is not inserted but is replaced with a blank space, so we see `Invalid user   from...`, this is due to the "sanitization" of the username by the server, but the PHP code has still been injected into the log file.
-In the red boxes where the username should appear, we have included a backdoor and anything we execute will be displayed in the box.
-In fact if we try, for example, to list the contents of the current folder with the `ls -la` command, the output of the command will be displayed instead of the username.
+At this point, if we return to the *auth.log* file via the vulnerable PHP page, we see new entries related to attempted SSH authentications.
+Notably, when injecting the username `<?php system($_GET['cmd']); ?>`, the log file directly saves the malicious PHP code exactly as provided without sanitization at the moment of insertion.

+However, when viewing the log file through the PHP script in the browser, sanitization is applied only at rendering time, causing the injected username to visually appear as blank (`Invalid user from...`).
+This sanitization might initially mislead observers, as the PHP injection is not immediately visible in the web-rendered log.

+The presence and successful injection of the PHP code become apparent only after injecting and executing a command.
+Specifically, if we pass a command (e.g., `cmd=ls -la`) through the URL parameter, the previously hidden PHP code executes the command, clearly showing its output in place of the sanitized username.

+Thus, the sanitization performed by the PHP rendering function protects only the visual display of the logs, not the underlying log file itself, which remains vulnerable and exploitable through LFI.

 ![log_poisoning](log_poisoning.png)